Actifio/zfdr/README.md

 ### Source side operations

 Currently there are the following functions.
-More may be added.
   ```
   1: Login to AGM            Do you need to login to AGM with Connect-AGM?
   2: Login to vCenter        Do you need to login to vCenter with Connect-VIServer?